Ted's Guides are also not available as free iBooks on

 Skills Lab “hands-on” assignments outlined in the OJT to Cert

-working on the job, the candidate must complete two Fiber U online
+working on the job, the candidate must complete tthe Fiber U

 Part 1 - Fiber